rosa-abf/abf-doc/content/v1/buildlists.md

 * <a href="#destroy-build-list">Destroy build list</a>

 ## Get a single build list
+  Block "Logs" is available only for new core.<br/>
-  Block "Results" and parameter "url" in block "Packages" is available only for new core.
+  Parameter "url" in block "Packages" is empty for old core.<br/>
   Parameter "container_status" has the same definition of codes that parameter "status".
 Available codes: `4000/6000/7000/8000`.

     GET /api/v1/build_lists/:id.json